 Step 1: Clean Your Cast-Iron Pan

+This step is the most controversial of all.
+The battle between soap and no soap rages on the internet.
 The goal of washing a cast-iron skillet isn’t just to get it clean, but it also primes it for further seasoning.
 This step is an important part of the maintenance cycle to improve the performance of your pan over time.
-The best way to wash your pan is to start by using a fiber cleaning brush to remove food residue.
+The best way to wash your pan is to start by using a fiber-cleaning brush to remove food residue.
 Next, you will want to use a small amount of mild dish soap, warm water, and a scouring pad or a cast-iron pan cleaning brush to clean the pan.

 Step 2: Dry Your Pan Completely

 This step is very important for taking care of your cast iron because any water leftover in a pan can cause it to rust.
 To make sure your pan is completely dry, use a paper towel to wipe all areas of the pan, top to bottom and inside and out.
 Next, place your pan on the stove, turn the heat on to medium, and let it sit for a few minutes.
 Doing this will ensure that any leftover moisture is removed from your cast iron.

 Now that your pan is clean and dry, it’s time to season it, especially if you used soap.
 Seasoning your pan basically means coating the cast iron with oil.
 This type of cookware is porous, and adding oil helps to fill those pores and create a smooth, nonstick surface.
 The best oil for seasoning cast iron is grapeseed or flaxseed oil because of its high smoke point and versatility.
 Pour a little oil on a wad of paper towel and rub it over every part of the pan.
 Next, wipe the surface with a clean paper towel to remove excess oil and leave a dry, matte finish.